Glamdring/google-plus-java-api/README.md

 The preferable way of using this is through maven, so that all transitive dependencies are fetched automatically.

-==Download==
+##Download

-You can download the .jar file from the [http://code.google.com/p/google-plus-java-api/downloads/list Downloads] section, or you can get it with maven:
+You can download the .jar file from the <a href="https://github.com/Glamdring/google-plus-java-api/releases">Releases</a> section, or you can get it with maven:

     <dependency>
         <groupId>com.googlecode.googleplus</groupId>